sushant1203/physics-lab-reports/README.md

 Below are the individual lab reports included in this collection:

-## 🔬 Lab Reports

-Below are the individual lab reports included in this collection:

 1.  **Lab 1: Resistivity**
     * **Aim:** Determine the resistivity of a wire using a micrometre, ammeter, and voltmeter.
     * **Description:** This experiment involved applying Ohm's Law and understanding factors affecting material resistance to calculate resistivity based on measured dimensions and electrical properties.